oxc-project/oxc/README.md

 The aim of this project is to:

-* Create a modestly JavaScript Compiler written in Rust.
+* Create a blazingly fast JavaScript Compiler written in Rust.
 * Provide good documentation on learning Rust and compiler techniques.

 And mostly importantly, an invitation for you to come and learn Rust with me.